namine92/namine92.github.io/content/ios/v2/index.md

 ## Basic Example

-You will find in the [link](https://github.com/namine92/mapsIndooriOSTut) an up and running project that contains the minimum code to start a MapsIndoors project.
+For basic examples of a MapsIndoors implementation, clone [this repository](https://github.com/MapsIndoors/MapsIndoorsIOS/tree/SDK_V2) and run the XCode Scheme called *Demos*.
+The code for these samples are to find in the */Example/DemoSamples* folder.

-You can also follow the steps below to start your app from scratch or to enhance the Basic Example, more features will be explained in the [guides](/ios/v2/guides).
+You can also follow the steps below to start your app from scratch or to enhance the basic examples, more features will be explained in the [guides](/ios/v2/guides).

 ## Setup CocoaPods